mohi2code/dist-grading-system/analysis/intro-to-web.md

   [x] Instructor can create a course.
   [x] Expert can update course info.
-  [ ] Expert can create homework for a course.
-  [ ] Expert can view all homework sumbissions, sumbissions gradings and objected gradings.
+  [x] Expert can view all homework sumbissions, sumbissions gradings and objected gradings.
-  [ ] Expert can update a submission grading.
+  [x] Expert can update a submission grading.

   [x] Student can enroll in a course.
   [x] Student can view all homeworks for a specific course [x] Student can submit a submission for a homework.
-  [ ] Student can update his submission for a specific homework.
+  [x] Student can update his submission for a specific homework.
-  [ ] Student can object on his grade for a specific homework submission.
+  [x] Student can object on his grade for a specific homework submission.

 ## TODO